iNavFlight/blackbox-tools/Readme.md

 #### Windows (Win32)

-The tools can be cross-compiled on Linux (Win32 `blackbox_decode.exe` and `blackbox_render.exe`, Win64 `blackbox_decode.exe` using the supplied `Makefile`, or built natively in MSys2 (Win32 and Win64), using the `Makefile`.
+The tools can be cross-compiled on Linux (`blackbox_decode.exe` using the supplied `Makefile`, or built natively in MSys2 (Win32 and Win64), using the `Makefile`.
 You will need to install the required tools and libraries (`pacman -S  make gcc cairo`).

 Historically, the tools could be built with Visual Studio Express 2013; open up the solution in the `visual-studio/` folder.
 You'll need to include the .DLL files from `lib/win32` in the same directory as your built executable.
-This is no longer supported and may or (more likely), may not work.
+This is no longer supported and is unlikely to work.

 #### Install from build